Christmas Team Building Activities to Build Morale and Fun at Work

 Organize a Virtual Team Activity During the Virtual Holiday Party.

-Virtual Team Building ActivitiesJust like with the in-person holiday parties we talked about above, you can also schedule a virtual charity activity as well.
+Similar to the in-person holiday parties we talked about above, you can also schedule a virtual charity activity.
 For instance, the Build-A-Bike ® activity I mentioned above can also be delivered virtually.
 So if you have a remote team, you can still create that emotional team experience.
 When we deliver this version, we send one of our instructors to a local Boys & Girls Club.
 As team members virtually earn each bike part, the instructor who is onsite gives each kid the part.
 Then, the instructor and the employees of the charity help the kids assemble each bike.

 As the team accomplishes the last team challenge, we show their kid receiving the last part.
-The team gets to watch as the kid sees his or her new bike for the first time and the entire event is recorded on video.
+The team gets to watch as the kid sees his or her new bike for the first time.
+As a bonus, we record the entire event on video.
 When you combine something like this with the virtual happy hour, both activities become more fun and emotional.

 Alternatively, you can organize a virtual escape room for the group or even a virtual murder mystery.
-Each of these activities is fun and highly interactive which is the exact opposite of the way most people describe Zoom meetings.
+Each of these activities is fun and highly interactive, which is completely opposite of how most people describe Zoom meetings.
 So if you want to do something really special for your remote team at Christmas time, try one of these virtual team activities!

 Celebrate this Wonderful Time of the Year

-Regardless of which of these fun Christmas team building activities that you choose, remember the real reason for the season!
+Regardless of which of these fun Christmas team building activities you choose, remember the real reason for the season!
 Yes, it is fun to do good for others, and yes, we want to build great teams.
 However, Christmas is a time of celebration.
-It is a great opportunity to show the members of your team God’s love.
-Merry Christmas!
+It is a great opportunity to show the members of your team your appreciation for them!

 If You’d Like Help Organizing One of these Great Christmas Team Building Activities, Complete the Form Below.